-Three within-school teachers are based at Thames High School.
+As of 2023, three within-school teachers are based at Thames High School.
 The Kāhui Ako is fortunate to have two learner support coordinators (LSCs) and one Te Hononga Check and Connect mentor based at Thames High School, working extensively across all Kāhui Ako schools.